devalot/hs-exceptions/slides.md

 lists of any length (including infinite lists).

 Of course, if the list or its head is bottom (⊥) then this function will throw an exception when the patterns are evaluated.
-We'll talk about bottom in a bit.

 </div>